İdil District

 İdil District is a district of the Şırnak Province of Turkey.
 The seat of the district is the town of İdil and the population was 77,105 in 2021.
+Its area is 1,148 km2.

 The district was formed in 1937.

 The western part of the district is considered part of the Tur Abdin region, while the eastern part is considered part of the Bohtan region.

 Settlements

 İdil District contains three beldes, sixty-five villages, of which three are unpopulated, and nineteen hamlets.